 You played with a Swedish jazz duo called Koop

 Yea !
 I did one song with them [Koop island blues].
-It was their song, but I wrote the lyrics, and they asked me to sing it.
+It was their song, but we worked together on it, and they asked me to sing it.

 Any further plans with them ?